David P. Twomey

 Professor Twomey joined the Boston College faculty in 1968 and was promoted to full professor in 1978.
 He taught business administration subjects at Simmons College while he pursued his J.D. at Boston College Law School.
 He served in the United States Marine Corps from 1956-1958.

 1President Reagan appointed Professor Twomey to a three person Presidential Emergency Board (PEB) whose recommendations served as the basis of the resolution of a multi-issue labor dispute between six railroad unions representing 107,000 employees and the nation's Class I railroads.
 He was appointed to three PEBs in 1992 by President Bush, and after a nationwide lockout, with concurrent Congressional action, the recommendations of these boards applied to the parties.
 In 1994, after a 47 day strike affecting rail service in 11 midwestern states, President Clinton appointed Professor Twomey chairman of a PEB.
 The recommendations of this board were accepted by the parties, CP Rail (Soo Line) and the United Transportation Union.
 In the face of a threatened nationwide rail strike, President Clinton again appointed Professor Twomey as chairman of a PEB in May of 1996.
 The recommendations of this board served as the basis of a new national agreement between the BMWE union and the nation's Class I railroads.
-With a threatened airline strike planned for the holiday period of December 2001, President George W. Bush appointed Professor Twomey to a PEB involving United Airlines and Machinist Union.
+With a threatened airline strike planned for the holiday period of December 2001, President George W. Bush appointed Professor Twomey to a PEB involving United Airlines and the Machinist Union.
 Subsequently, the parties were able to reach an agreement without a work stoppage.
 Professor Twomey was appointed to a PEB by President Bush in April 2004 involving a major dispute between the United Transportation Union and SEPTA.
 The dispute threatened the operations of rail passenger service in Southeastern Pennsylvania and parts of New Jersey and Delaware.
 The recommendations of the board laid the groundwork for the resolution of the dispute by the parties.
+In 2014 Professor Twomey was appointed to a PEB by President Obama in October 2014 involving a major dispute between the Brotherhood of Locomotive Engineers and SEPTA.
+Subsequently, the Board was pleased to report to the President that the parties reached a resolution of this major dispute.